 - Keeping your puppy outside longer may curb accidents.
 They will be able to explore.

 - If your puppy has an accident, clean it with an enzymatic cleaner instead of an ammonia-based cleaner to minimize odors that might attract it back to the same spot.

 Q1- What is the average time it takes to toilet train a puppy?

 It takes 5-6 months to fully train a puppy at home, depending on the dog’s size, age, and learning ability.
 Some puppies can be potty trained quickly within a few weeks, but some dogs can take longer and take up to a year.

 Q2- What is the best way to get my dog to pee and poop on command?

 One of the easiest ways to train a dog to go to one place is to train the dog to follow commands.
 Tie your dog to his leash and take him where you want him to use it, and give the signal.
 Leave it there until the dog disappears, then give the reward.
 Reward the dog only when it goes to that particular place.

-Now you know how to train a dog for the toilet!
-Remember that consistency is important.
+Now you know teach dog to use toilet Remember that consistency is important.
 He’ll be an utterly home-trained puppy before you have your routine in place, and you know it.